sgmurphy/wordpress-plugins/google-analytics-dashboard-for-wp/readme.txt

 This is why even the large companies like Microsoft, Quickbooks, Pizza Hut, Delta, Pepsi, Coldwell Bankers, and many others are using ExactMetrics to properly setup Google Analytics and see the custom analytics reports in WordPress.

 > <strong>ExactMetrics Pro</strong><br />
-> This plugin is the lite version of ExactMetrics Pro plugin that comes with all the Google analytics tracking features you will ever need including events tracking, ecommerce tracking, custom dimensions tracking, form conversion tracking, affiliate link tracking, and tons more. [click here to purchase teh best premium Google Analytics plugin for WordPress Now!(https://exactmetrics.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion).
+> This plugin is the lite version of ExactMetrics Pro plugin that comes with all the Google analytics tracking features you will ever need including events tracking, ecommerce tracking, custom dimensions tracking, form conversion tracking, affiliate link tracking, and tons more. [click here to purchase the best premium Google Analytics plugin for WordPress Now!](https://exactmetrics.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion).
 We are on a mission to level the playing field for small businesses, so they can grow their business faster with data-driven decisions.

 https://www.youtube.com/watch?v=4GZ-IgZssao